By: Author John Cunningham. Published: 2021/07/01 at 2:59 pm

 - Don’t fit the drain plug just yet

 To help reduce aeration (trapped air pockets in the oil), we have one final step.
-Turn over the engine without starting the engine (remove spark plug wire).
+Turn over the engine without starting the engine (remove the spark plug wire).
 This helps distribute oil throughout the pump and drive air out.
 Now go ahead and fit the fill plug, nice work!

 You may also find “Pressure washer troubleshooting” useful.